Monday-Friday, August 1-5, 2016

 interaction with water resource people

-The camp is led by Titus Seilheimer, University of Wisconsin Sea Grant fisheries specialist and Wendy Lutzke, education curator at the Wisconsin Maritime Museum.
+The camp is led by Titus Seilheimer, University of Wisconsin Sea Grant fisheries specialist and Wendy Lutzke, director of education at the Wisconsin Maritime Museum.